awsdocs/amazon-ecs-developer-guide/doc_source/create-service.md

 1. For **IAM role for Service Auto Scaling**, choose an IAM role to authorize the Application Auto Scaling service to adjust your service's desired count on your behalf\.
 If you have not previously created such a role, choose **Create new role** and the role is created for you\.
 For future reference, the role that is created for you is called `ecsAutoscaleRole`\.
 For more information, see [Amazon ECS Service Auto Scaling IAM Role](autoscale_IAM_role.md)\.

+1. The following procedures provide steps for creating either target tracking or step scaling policies for your service\.
+Choose your desired scaling policy type\.

+**To configure target tracking scaling policies for your service**

+These steps help you create target tracking scaling policies and CloudWatch alarms that can be used to trigger scaling activities for your service\.
+You can create a scale\-out alarm to increase the desired count of your service, and a scale in alarm to decrease the desired count of your service\.

+1. For **Scaling policy type**, choose **Target tracking**\.

+1. For **Policy name**, enter a descriptive name for your policy\.

+1. For **ECS service metric**, choose the metric you want to track\.

+1. For **Target value**, enter the metric value you want the policy to maintain\.

+1. For **Scale\-out cooldown period**, enter the amount of time, in seconds, after a scale\-out activity completes before another scale\-out activity can start\.
+During this time, resources that have been launched do not contribute to the Auto Scaling group metrics\.

+1. For **Scale\-in cooldown period**, enter the amount of time, in seconds, after a scale in activity completes before another scale in activity can start\.
+During this time, resources that have been launched do not contribute to the Auto Scaling group metrics\.

+1. \(Optional\) Choose **Disable scale\-in**, if you wish to disable the scale\-in actions for this policy\.
+This allows you to create a separate scaling policy for scale\-in later if you would like\.

+1. Choose **Next step**\.

-**To configure scaling policies for your service**
+**To configure step scaling policies for your service**

-These steps help you create scaling policies and CloudWatch alarms that can be used to trigger scaling activities for your service\.
+These steps help you create step scaling policies and CloudWatch alarms that can be used to trigger scaling activities for your service\.
 You can create a **Scale out** alarm to increase the desired count of your service, and a **Scale in** alarm to decrease the desired count of your service\.

+1. For **Scaling policy type**, choose **Step scaling**\.

-1. For **Policy name**, enter a descriptive name for your policy, or use the default policy name that is already entered\.
+1. For **Policy name**, enter a descriptive name for your policy\.

 1. For **Execute policy when**, select the CloudWatch alarm that you want to use to scale your service up or down\.